 - A carbon management plan and targets for GHG reductions

-- Purchase high quality carbon credits/offsets such as Gold Standard, VCS and Woodland Code UK to compensate for remaining emissions.
+- Purchase high quality offsets such as Gold Standard, VCS and Woodland Code UK to compensate for all remaining emissions.

 Benefits of carbon neutral certification for your business

-- Enhance your green credentials through an annual commitment
+- Monitor your progress through an annual certification review

-- Contribute to global decarbonisation efforts by supporting high-quality environmental projects
+- Contribute to global decarbonisation efforts by reducing emissions and supporting high-quality environmental projects

 - Align your business to the UN Sustainable Development Goals